alloverse/lovr-letters/README.md

-# lovr-virtual-keyboard
+# lovr-letters
-A lovr.org extension library that adds virtual keyboards
+A [lovr.org](https://lovr.org) extension library that adds virtual keyboards for text input in VR.